 For most people, Anker SOLIX F3800 is the sweet spot.
 It’s roughly half the price of the DELTA Pro Ultra, has split-phase 120/240V output (rare at this price), and 3.84 kWh keeps a fridge + router + laptop running for 18+ hours.
 Daisy-chain a second F3800 if you want 7.68 kWh of total backup.

-Component 1 — Anker SOLIX F3800 or EcoFlow DELTA Pro Ultra?
+Anker SOLIX F3800 or EcoFlow DELTA Pro Ultra — which wins for PSPS + ToU?

 This is the central decision.
 Both are LiFePO4.
-Both have UPS-grade switchover (under 30 ms).
+Both offer fast UPS switchover (around 20–30 ms on their AC outlets, depending on model and mode).
 Both support smart scheduling for ToU peak-shaving.
 Key differences:

 - EcoFlow DELTA Pro Ultra ($4,099): More capacity, more modular.
 Each base unit is 6.14 kWh, expand with up to 5 extra battery packs to reach 30+ kWh.
 EcoFlow Smart Home Panel ($1,499 extra) enables true whole-home automatic transfer.
 If you’re committing to a long-term whole-home solution, this is the more future-proof platform.

 - EcoFlow DELTA Pro Ultra X (NEW 2026, $7,999): CES 2026 honor.
-36 kW continuous output — runs your entire home including HVAC.
-Best if you have a budget and live somewhere with severe winter outages (Northeast, mountain West).
+The standard bundle is 12.3 kWh and 12 kW output (scale to 36 kW and up to 180 kWh by adding inverters and batteries) — enough to run an entire home including HVAC.
+Best if you have the budget and live somewhere with severe winter outages (Northeast, mountain West).
+Note it ships as separate inverter and battery modules, not a single carry-handle unit.

 - Alternative if Anker is out of stock: Goal Zero Yeti PRO 4000 (typically Goal Zero direct site only) or BLUETTI AC500 + B300S system.